|

 this on the grounds that, while the building wasn't listed, the frontage

-was an Edwardian one and shouldn't be tampered with.
+was Edwardian and shouldn't be tampered with.
 It was, they said,

 a significant part of the street's character.